ifly6/Communique/README.md

 ### Technical Information ####
 This program reports its UserAgent to the NationStates API as follows:
 * `NationStates JavaTelegram (maintained by Imperium Anglorum, used by <client key>)` when sending telegrams and
-	* `NS API request; maintained by Imperium Anglorum, email: cyrilparsons.london@gmail.com; see IP` when requesting information from the API
+* `NS API request; maintained by Imperium Anglorum, email: cyrilparsons.london@gmail.com; see IP.` when requesting information from the API

 ## Changelog ##